 Chateau Dalem Vineyards, Terroir, Grapes, Winemaking

-The 10 hectare vineyard of Chateau Dalem is planted to 90% Merlot and 10% Cabernet Franc.
-Previously, the estate had devoted 10% of the vineyard of Chateau Dalem to Cabernet Sauvignon.
-Those vines have been removed and those parcels have been replaced.
-The terroir is a mix of clay and limestone soils with a south, by south east facing exposure.
+The terroir is a mix of clay and limestone soils with south, by southeast facing exposures.
+The vineyard can be subdivided into 16 distinct parcels.
 The vines are old.
-On average, the vines are 40 years of age.
-The vineyard is planted to a vine density that ranges from 6,000 vine per hectare to 6,600 vines per hectare.
+On average, the vines are 45 years of age.
+The vineyard is planted to a vine density that ranges from 6,000 vines per hectare to 6,600 vines per hectare.

-Serving and Decanting Chateau Dalem with Wine, Food, Pairing Tips
+Serving Chateau Dalem with Wine, Food, Pairing Tips

 Château Dalem Wine Tasting Notes